-If you or a loved one has been injured in an accident caused by a drowsy truck driver, contact the Charlotte truck accident attorneys at DeMayo Law Offices, LLP.
-We’ll help you recover the full compensation you deserve.
+If you or a loved one has been injured in an accident caused by a drowsy truck driver, contact DeMayo Law Offices.
+Our Charlotte truck accident attorneys will help you recover the full compensation you deserve.

 Truck drivers work long hauls, driving for many hours at a time.
 The pressure of meeting tight deadlines and strict quotas can put an enormous strain on them.
 The result is that many drivers resort to negligent and dangerous behavior, including driving while fatigued.

 The Federal Motor Carrier Safety Administration estimates that driver fatigue causes at least 13% of all commercial trucking accidents.
 These types of large truck accidents have severe consequences for the motorists caught in their path.
 Many studies link the effects of driving drowsy to those of drunk driving.
 Accidents involving drowsy truck drivers usually have serious consequences and cause life-threatening injuries.

-At DeMayo Law Offices, LLP, we are committed to helping victims of drowsy drivers get the justice and the compensation they deserve after an accident.
+At DeMayo Law Offices, we are committed to helping victims of drowsy drivers get the justice and the compensation they deserve after an accident.
 There is no excuse for risking the lives of people on North Carolina roads just because of a deadline.